Laser Technology – Associate in Science, Certificate of Achievement

 Program Outcomes

-• Recognize and describe the purposes of different optical components and systems, including lenses, mirrors, prisms, windows, diffraction gratings, polarizers, waveplates, optical fibers, lasers, LEDs, detectors, cameras, and optoelectronics.
+• Recognize and describe the purposes of optical components and systems, including lenses, mirrors, prisms, windows, diffraction gratings, polarizers, waveplates, optical fibers, lasers, LEDs, detectors, cameras, and optoelectronics.

 • Demonstrate effective application of optical devices to generate, manipulate, and/or detect light.

-• Apply the quality assurance (QA) practices required to inspect optical components to ISO10110 drawing standards and/or military specifications (MIL SPECS), and measure their performance using the industrial tools of an optics fabrication shop.
+• Apply the quality assurance (QA) practices required to inspect optical components to ISO 10110 drawing standards and/or military specifications (MIL SPECS).

 Requirements for the Certificate of Achievement